isabella232/advertising-cloud-learn.en/help/main/analytics-reporting-a4adc.md

 ---
-title: Advertising Cloud DSP Tutorials
+title: Reporting with Advertising Cloud Marketing Channels
-description: A collection of videos and tutorials for Adobe Advertising Cloud.
+description: Learn how the Advertising Cloud view-through and click-through entry data works with Adobe Analytics Marketing Channels.
 ---

 # Reporting with Advertising Cloud Marketing Channels (A4AdC)

-How the Advertising Cloud view-through and click-through entry data works with Adobe Analytics Marketing Channels
+Learn how the Advertising Cloud view-through and click-through entry data works with Adobe Analytics Marketing Channels.

 >[!VIDEO](https://video.tv.adobe.com/v/33502)